jn7163/english_buoy/README.md

 ## Version

-v1.4.1+1.4.1
+v1.4.01+1.4.01

 - lots of bugs fixed
-- Avoid cached video rebuild when add new article
+- Avoid cached video rebuild when adding a new article

 v1.4.0+1.4.0